-Always inflate your pad and let it sit overnight before leaving.
-Check it for any loss in internal air pressure.
-Noticeable decrease in pressure means there is a leak.
+Always inflate your pad and let it sit overnight a few days before leaving.
+Check it for any loss in air pressure.
+A noticeable decrease in pressure means there is a leak.
 (Note: a pad that has cooled considerably will appear to have lost air too because cold air takes up less space than warm air.
 For the best test results, keep a constant temperature in the room.)
 Even if the pad has enough air to still be comfortable to lie on, there’s a leak.
 Plus, once your body is weighting that pad overnight, more air will escape and you’re likely to not be thinking the word “comfortable” in the morning.

 In the Repair Shop, a pad that has been repaired hangs for 48 hours and shows no loss of air pressure for it to be cleared for return to its owner.
 If there is ANY loss of air pressure at all, the pad goes back to the beginning and is dunked and patched until it holds air.

 Air out your sleeping bag or quilt before you compress it for travel.
 Use this opportunity to inspect for tears and a properly functioning zipper.
 Make sure you leave enough time to perform repairs if needed.
-Taping up a sleeping bag tear or lubricating a zipper is one thing, but soundly patching a sleeping pad puncture the morning you are supposed to set off is an invitation for undue stress and uncomfortable nights at camp.
+Taping up a sleeping bag tear or lubricating a zipper is one thing, but soundly patching a sleeping pad puncture the morning you are supposed to set off is an invitation for undue stress, a rushed job and uncomfortable nights at camp.